 I have a Kindle Fire HDX 16GB version.
 I do prefer reading physical books whenever possible but the convenience of Kindle and the fact that I can keep in sync via my phone app makes it a winner.
 Have a look at some of my book recomendations.

-My code editor of choice is Sublime Text 3.
+My code editor of choice is Visual Studio Code.
 It’s fast, available on Mac and Windows and the library of available plugins is huge.
-I don’t have a lot of plugins installed for Sublime.
-The most important one though by far is Emmet.

 Google Chrome is my browser of choice for browsing and developing.
 Of coure I have all other major browsers to hand for testing but the Dev Tools in Chrome are so far ahead of the curve compared to the others that I could probably never fully switch to another.